MrCocoDev/django-repr/README.rst

-      'ENABLE_MULTILINE_REPRS': True,  # bool (default: True), whether or not to allow multiline reprs 'SINGLE_LINE_PARTS_LIMIT': 4,  # int (default: 4), the number of fields a repr can have before switching to multi line 'MULTILINE_WHITESPACE': '\t',  # str (default: '\t'), the whitespace string to use for multiline reprs }
+      'ENABLE_MULTILINE_REPRS': True,  # bool (default: True), whether or not to allow multiline reprs 'SINGLE_LINE_PARTS_LIMIT': 4,  # int (default: 4), the number of fields a repr can have before switching to multi line 'MULTILINE_WHITESPACE': '\t',  # str (default: '\t'), the whitespace string to use for multiline reprs 'AUTO_CONFIGURE_INCLUDE_MODELS': [],  # list (default: a sentinel for all models), which models to auto include if the auto configuration application is added to INSTALLED_APPS
+      'AUTO_CONFIGURE_EXCLUDE_MODELS': [],  # list (default: []), which models to exclude from the auto setup if the auto configuration application is added to INSTALLED_APPS
+   }